ThePerfectStrangers/TechnicalDocumentation/Rider/Rider.md

 The band requires sufficient lighting for safe setup and teardown of equipment.
 Providing this lighting is the responsibility of the venue or promoter.

+### Wi-Fi

+If the venue has wi-fi that connects to the internet, the band should be provided with the connection info so they can connect their equipment to the wifi.
+This should be provided at no cost to the band.
+The band should be notified no later than 48 hours prior to the performance if the venue does not have wi-fi that connects to the internet.

 ## Parking

 ### Band Member Vehicles